Decision expected Tuesday on charges in Alton Sterling death

 Associated Press

 BATON ROUGE, La.
-(AP) - Louisiana's attorney general is expected to meet Tuesday with relatives of a black man shot and killed by a white police officer in July 2016 and inform them whether his office will charge either of the two officers involved in the deadly struggle.
+(AP) - Louisiana's attorney general plans to meet Tuesday with relatives of a black man who was shot and killed by a white Baton Rouge police officer to inform them whether his office will charge either of the two officers involved in the deadly struggle, according to two family lawyers.

-Two attorneys representing Alton Sterling's five children say Attorney General Jeff Landry is to meet Tuesday morning with relatives and family lawyers in Baton Rouge.
+Attorney General Jeff Landry's spokeswoman declined comment.
+However, attorneys L. Chris Stewart and Brandon DeCuir, who represent Alton Sterling's five children, said Landry is to meet Tuesday morning with Sterling's relatives and their lawyers in Baton Rouge.

+Landry will provide an "update" on his office's investigation of Sterling's July 2016 shooting death during a news conference later Tuesday morning, the attorney general's office said.

-The U.S. Justice Department ruled out federal criminal charges nearly 11 months ago.
+The U.S. Justice Department ruled out federal criminal charges in the case nearly 11 months ago.

-Baton Rouge Officer Blane Salamoni shot Sterling during a struggle outside a convenience store.
-Officer Howie Lake II helped wrestle Sterling to the ground but didn't fire.
+Officer Blane Salamoni shot and killed Sterling during a struggle outside a convenience store where the 37-year-old black man was selling homemade CDs.
+Officer Howie Lake II helped wrestle Sterling to the ground, but Lake didn't fire his gun.

-Cellphone videos of the shooting on social media sparked protests that led to nearly 200 arrests.
+Two cellphone videos of the shooting quickly spread on social media, leading to protests at which nearly 200 people were arrested.
+The officers' body cameras and a store surveillance camera also recorded the encounter, but those videos haven't been released.

+Federal authorities opened a civil rights investigation immediately after the shooting and released their findings in May 2017.
+They said Salamoni yelled that Sterling was reaching for a gun in his pocket before shooting him three times, and then fired three more shots into Sterling's back when he began to sit up and move.
+The officers recovered a loaded revolver from Sterling's pocket.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.